YitingTsaii/Parallel-Computing-Scientific-ML-2022/README.md

   * Bifurcation diagram of the logistic equation

 ## 2. Parallelized Dynamics
-  *  serial code vs. multithread vs. multiprocess
+  * Serial code vs. multithread vs. multiprocess

+## 3. Parameter Estimation in Dynamical Systems
+  * Solving the Lotka-Volterra equations using Dormand-Prince method
+  * Using forward sensitivity equations to implement gradient descent
+  * Optimizing the cost function to estimate parameters

+## 4. Neural Ordinary Differential Equations
+  * Using gradients as vector-Jacobian products (vjps)
+  * Backpropagation of a neural network
+  * Implementing an ODE adjoint
+  * Training a neural ODE